hamzajabbar-ua/CriticalMinerals/README.md

 The Section **45X advanced manufacturing production credit** remains live for applicable critical minerals, providing a per-unit production tax credit for domestic output.
 [24]

 DOE's **48C programme** supports advanced-energy manufacturing projects.
 Roughly **$10 billion** in allocations has been made across two rounds to about **250 projects** in more than 40 states.
-48C is relevant for processing and refining investments that also qualify as advanced-energy manufacturing — which includes a range of battery-materials, magnet-materials, and semiconductor-materials projects. **[ref needed — 48C programme page not separately cited in source set; IRS 45X page [24] covers 45X only]**
+48C is relevant for processing and refining investments that also qualify as advanced-energy manufacturing — which includes a range of battery-materials, magnet-materials, and semiconductor-materials projects.

 Note that 45X in particular is politically exposed — Reuters reported in June 2025 that the administration's tax-cut proposals could affect its future.
 Worth watching for legislative developments.
 [25]